 Here’s the thing: we need you to fail.

 We need you to fail, to falter, to mess up, and then get up and try again.
 Your kids need to see the difficult days and watch you persevere through them.
 Mom fail does not equal failing your kids.
 Your husband needs to hear you complain about a challenging day and how you made it through.
 And side note: husbands, when she does this – just listen.
 She doesn’t want you to fix it.
 Trust me on this.

 John Maxwell wrote, in Beyond Talent, “There are two kinds of people in this world: those who want to get things done and those who don’t want to make mistakes.”
 Moms, we desperately need you to make mistakes because, whether you realize it or not, you are primarily the ones getting things done in the world today.
 If it weren’t for your mom fails, we would not be where we are today.

 I don’t want to be negative toward men, or toward women who aren’t moms.
 I have a biased perspective.
 However, consider this (because you know this is true): once a mom has decided to get something done, stand back – ain’t nothin’ gonna stop her!
 Give her some coffee, and promise her some chocolate and a nap later, and she can move mountains!

 You are an amazing group of ladies who are literally changing the world every day as you pour into your families and find out how strong you are through the challenges you overcome.
-You need to mess up your kids just enough where they almost need therapy (only slightly kidding).
+You need to mess up your kids just enough where they almost need therapy, although sometimes we parents also need therapy and is when mental health services in Myrtle Beach can help.
 We need your burned dinners, your failed Pinterest crafting attempts, your chaos, your sometimes-crazy ideas, and yes, even your occasional “emotional release” (a.k.a. uncontrollable crying fit).